Candlestick Charting Explained

 Candlestick patterns are a form of technical analysis and charting used in the stock market, forex market and all other markets.
 And they can be used in all time frames, from those looking for long term investments to those who use swing trading or day trading, The power of candlesticks (also called Japanese candlestick charts) is that they excel at giving market turning points and when used properly can potentially decrease market risk exposure.
 You may have of some common candlestick chart patterns or candlestick terms like bullish engulfing pattern, doji pattern, dark cloud cover pattern, hammer pattern and shooting star pattern.
 This section discusses only a few of the scores of candlestick chart patterns.
 There are many important candlestick patterns and trading tactics not discussed in this basic introduction.
 The goal of this section is to illustrate how candlesticks (and especially Nison candlesticks) can open new and unique tools for technical analysis, but since this is an introduction this will not provide a trading methodology.
 For example, there are many times candlestick signals should be ignored.
 This is where experience with candlestick charts comes in.

+Before you learn how to read candlestick charts, let us explain the benefits of them.
 Japanese candlestick chart analysis, so called because the candlestick lines resemble candles, have been refined by generations of use in the Far East.
 Candlestick charts are now used internationally by swing traders, day traders, investors and premier financial institutions.

 - Furnish unique market insights: candlestick charts not only show the trend of the move, as does a bar chart, but, unlike bar charts, candlestick charts also show the force underpinning the move.